kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 package of Kubernetes configuration files.
 Anyone who wants to automate management of a configuration can write a function to accomplish the task.

-In GitOps workflows, KPT functions read and write configuration files from a Git repo.
-Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
+In GitOps workflows, configuration functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating functions are reviewed before being committed to the repo.
 They can be run locally or as part of a CI/CD pipeline, or as pre-commit or post-commit steps to validate configurations before they are applied to a cluster.